 Table of Contents here.

 “I never believed for a moment that Olympia’s ambition to dominate the world had disappeared,” Hopper told Lola at he sipped a very good Diet Coke.
-They were seated at a table that did not shame them in Eleven Madison Park.
 “Her ambition just went on vacation for a few years.”

 “The loyal brother must be excited,” Lola observed.
 “Are you flying to LA for the premiere?”